 While the College already has extensive employer engagement, with the creation and delivery of our curriculum we intend to further strengthen these relationships over the next 12 months in line with the intention of the Skills for Jobs White paper of 2021.

-Grow Skills Bootcamps by working with employers to co-design provision to address sector skill needs.
+We will significantly expand our Skills Bootcamps offer for 25/26 by working with employers to codesign provision to address sector skill needs across Engineering, Construction, Health, Business and Digital.

 Get in touch